Causes of Structural Heart Disease

 - Another underlying condition or disease – Rheumatoid arthritis, lupus, and calcium buildup on aortic or mitral valves can even lead to structural heart disease.

-The team at Tampa General Hospital’s Cardiovascular Center understand the causes of structural heart disease and can properly treat the various types of the condition.
+The team at Tampa General Hospital’s Heart and Vascular Institute understand the causes of structural heart disease and can properly treat the various types of the condition.
 At TGH, we continually improve our services by undergoing internal quality management checks and submitting our outcomes to national registries to compare results with other cardiovascular centers across the country.
-This commitment to providing a high level of care has earned us recognition from U.S. News & World Report, which has named TGH a High Performing Hospital for Cardiology & Heart Surgery for 2018-2019.